 Mitsubishi Materials Techno Corporation is actively working on research and development of systems capable of harnessing "ground-source heat" as a form of renewable energy.
 It has successfully developed commercial systems using the borehole, foundation pile and horizontal methods, with over 100 systems installed nationwide since 2003.

-In February 2016, a Mitsubishi Materials Techno research initiative to develop systems to harness ground source heat using urban infrastructure was included in a research and development project spearheaded by the New Energy and Industrial Technology Development Organization (NEDO), aimed at developing technology to harness heat from renewable energies.
-As such, the company is now conducting research into low-cost GSHP systems that combine the SMW* system, which is commonly used in urban construction, with ground source heat.
+We are working to develop systems to harness ground source heat using urban infrastructure.
+Having been included in a project spearheaded by the New Energy and Industrial Technology Development Organization (NEDO), aimed at developing technology to harness heat from renewable energies, in February 2016, Mitsubishi Materials Techno is now conducting research into low-cost GSHP systems that combine the SMW* system, which is commonly used in urban construction, with ground source heat.

 * SMW system: Method of construction that involves taking soil (S) and mixing (M) it together with cement slurry onsite, to form a connected wall (W) in the ground.